Centre for Family Business

 Recent research shows that some family firms outperform their non-family counterparts, yet others perform poorly.
-Different types of family firms exist and the nature of the resource-allocation and capability development decisions made by the family businesses have strong implications for financial performance.
+Different types of family firms exist and the nature of their resource-allocation and capability development decision-making has strong implications for financial performance.

-These decisions are influenced by the power and the discretion of family owners and managers, but also by their inherent interests and preferences.
-Understanding how the power and discretion of family owners and managers influence strategic decision-making in family firms is crucial for identifying the drivers of family firms' competitive advantages and performance.
+These decisions are influenced by the power and the discretion of family owners and managers, and by their inherent interests and preferences.
+Understanding how the power and discretion of family owners and managers influence strategic decision-making is crucial for identifying the drivers of family firms' competitive advantages and performance.

-A key issue affecting family businesses is the transfer of the business between generations of the family and the implications of this for the business.
-Evidence suggests that only about one third of family firms successfully make the transition from the first generation to the second.
+A key issue affecting family businesses is the transfer of the business between generations and the implications of this for the business.
+Evidence suggests that about one third of family firms successfully make the transition from the first generation to the second.

-The aim of our research is to show how entrepreneurial learning is socially situated and embedded in everyday practice in the context of family business.
-The experience of the second generation both in the family business and in overlapping contexts of learning-in-practice brings innovation and change as well as continuity.
+The aim of our research is to show how entrepreneurial learning is socially situated and embedded in everyday practice in family businesses.
+The second generation can bring experience, both in the family business and in overlapping contexts of learning-in-practice, to bring innovation and change as well as continuity.

-Our research investigates the family and the business as overlapping communities of practice, as sites of practice-based knowledge, suggesting that the complex process of succession might be informed by understanding the importance of the nature and extent of participation in the family business over time.
+Our research investigates the family and the business as overlapping communities of practice.
+It suggests the complex process of succession might be informed by understanding the importance of this and the extent of participation in the family business over time.

 There is increasing evidence that, throughout the world, several family members in business may come together to expand their existing business or join forces to develop various ventures over time.

-We often find that entrepreneurial activity by families in business can be the result of family entrepreneurial teams, which represent groups of related individuals who engage in entrepreneurial activities.
-Our research devotes its attention to investigate the aspects of family firms spurring entrepreneurial teams membership, such as trust and strong identity, and how these teams develop particular attitudes of identifying and pursuing opportunities over time.
+We often find this is a result of family entrepreneurial teams, groups of related individuals who engage in entrepreneurial activities.
+Our research investigates what spurs entrepreneurial team membership, for instance trust and strong identity, and how these teams develop particular attitudes of identifying and pursuing opportunities over time.